nbarnes/portfolio/README.md

 Bootstrap.

-Some of the functionality provided by this platform includes user authentication via Devise, user authorization via Pundit, Markdown formatting for blog posts via Redcarpet, and unit and functional testing via Minitest with Capybara.
+Some of the functionality provided by this platform includes user authentication via Devise, Markdown formatting for blog posts via Redcarpet, and unit and functional testing via Minitest with Capybara.

 Continuous integration is done via travis-ci.org, with automatic deployment for prodution hosting at www.heroku.com